dennishnf/project-spotmicro-ai/README.md

 ## Demos

+### Test calibration by moving one joint at a time:

 Code: ```moveEachLeg.py```

-Test calibration by moving one joint at a time:
+In this calibration test, the movement of each servomotor is performed according to the assigned movement angles.
+This test is performed in series, for each servomotor, one after other.

 <p align="center">
 <img src=".images-readme/demo1-lateral.gif" alt="Flowchart" width="350"/>
 </p>

-Simulating walk by moving various joints at a time:
+### Simulating walk by moving various joints at a time:

+Code: ```moveEachLeg.py```

 As can be seen, first the motors start in a non-aligned initial position, the calibration program re-aligns the legs and begins to perform a repetitive motion simulating walking.